Sheffield weather forecast: Cloudy day as temperatures begin to cool

-The weather in Sheffield is set to be mostly dull today, as forecasters predict cloud and some small periods of sunny spells.
+The weather in Sheffield is set to be mostly dull today, as forecasters predict cloud throughout the day.

-The temperature will begin to cool towards the weekend, dropping to single figures typical of this time of year by early next week.
+The temperature will begin to cool over the next few days, dropping to single figures typical of this time of year by early next week.

 What will the weather be like this morning in Sheffield?

-This morning is set to see some light showers, but will be mainly cloudy and dry, with the temperature reaching 12C by lunchtime.
+This morning is set to be cloudy, with the temperature reaching its peak of 13C by lunchtime.

 What will the weather be like this afternoon in Sheffield?